 When: Friday, November 9 – Saturday, November 10

 *Format for both days is 9:00am – 5:00pm with an 1 hour break for lunch.

 Where: Richmont Graduate University / Atlanta Campus / 1900 The Exchange SE, Suite 100

-Presenter: Jana Pressley, Psy.D, Director of Education and Professional Development, Trauma Center at the Justice Resource Institute
+Presenter: Jana Pressley, Psy.D, Director of Trauma Training and Development, Trauma Center at the Justice Resource Institute, Boston, MA

 Topic: This introductory seminar will focus on the impact of trauma exposures on the developing child, and ways these impacts may continue to manifest through the lifespan.
 The course will include a review of normative development, and impact of trauma on developmental tasks; an overview of the attachment system and variations in attachment formation; and a discussion of the functional nature of behaviors.
 Implications for treatment will be briefly discussed.

 Target Audience: Marriage and Family Therapists, Clinical Mental Health Counselors, Psychologists, and Graduate Students.

 Learning Objectives: As a result of this seminar, participants will be able to:

 · Diagnostic issues